 Other candidates often put forward are problem hands like pocket jacks ("Ouch!
 Hate it when an overcard flops and die when another hits on the turn") or K-Q ("What do I do when the ace hits?"), J-Ts ("Yeah, I know I'm not really getting the right odds to draw here but well, maybe in 'implied' odds....") or K-9 (Mike Matusow's nominee).

-It's Specific to You
+The Worst Poker Hand is Specific to You

 Indeed, these are good "worst hand" candidates but, when the dust has settled, the worst starting hand is the one you play the worst.